-In many ways, Languedoc is more an idea than a geographical entity.
-The modern région covers only a fraction of the lands where Occitan or the langue d’oc – the language of oc, the southern Gallo-Latin word for oui – once dominated, which stretched south from Bordeaux and Lyon into Spain and northwest Italy.
+In many ways, Languedoc, also referred to as Languedoc-Roussillon, is more an idea than a geographical entity.
+The modern région covers only a fraction of the lands where Occitan (or the langue d’oc – the language of oc, the southern Gallo-Latin word for oui) once dominated, which stretched south from Bordeaux and Lyon into Spain and northwest Italy.

 There’s also splendid ecclesiastical architecture in Albi and St-Guilhem-le-Désert.
 Montpellier’s university ensures it has a buzz that outstrips the city’s modest size, while Toulouse, the cultural capital of medieval and modern Languedoc, though officially outside the administrative région, is a high point of any itinerary.